The ‘Brave New World’ in Our Schools

 “We are just parents with a mission to protect our children’s rights and privacy,” said Jessica Miller, the mother of a teen girl in the district, during a board meeting addressing the topic.
 “Our girls are feeling helpless, but they refuse to speak up because they fear retaliation.”

 But school officials were hearing other voices as well, some of which seemed to wield a bigger stick— like the federal government officials from the U.S. Department of Education’s Office for Civil Rights (OCR).
 After subjecting the school district to a long investigation, OCR officials announced that the school had violated an education civil rights law by not allowing the student full access to the girls’ locker rooms—implying that the district’s federal funding was in jeopardy.
-(The current White House administration’s re-interpretation of that civil rights law, Title IX, however, is suspect.
-It has never been upheld by a court or voted on by Congress.
-Get more details on that here.)
+(At the time, the previous White House administration’s re-interpretation of that civil rights law, Title IX, was being used in these types of investigations.
+However, that re-interpretation had never been upheld by a court or voted on by Congress.
+Get more details on that here.
+Also, see 2017 update on Title IX actions below.)
 After months of unrelenting pressure, the school district backed down from its original stance and reached an agreement with federal officials to give the student access to the girls’ locker rooms.
 (Even after school officials tried to reach a compromise by requesting that the student use privacy curtains or a bathroom stall in the locker room, it still incurred charges of “blatant discrimination” by groups like the ACLU.)

 “Please understand that we too, all are experiencing personal struggles that need to be respected,” said a student, who gave a joint statement on behalf of six girls, some as young as 15 and 16 years old.
 Sadly, the experience of students in Palatine, Illinois, is not an isolated event.
 Similar scenarios are playing out across the nation—especially as federal “civil rights” watchdogs make it clear that they’ll target schools who don’t succumb to “gender identity” activism and demands.